Back to Top

 Third Session: D&D Virtual Tabletop

-This third session was a presentation by Wizards of the Coast Game Director Kale Stutzman who explained that the goals of the upcoming VTT were to make it “fun, convenient, authentic and immersive.”
+This third session was a presentation by Wizards of the Coast Game Director Kale Stutzman who explained that the goals of the upcoming DnD virtual tabletop were to make it “fun, convenient, authentic and immersive.”
 Stutzman explained that the VTT is currently in a pre-alpha state using the Unreal 5 engine, and that the remainder of 2023 will be focused largely on building out core mechanics.
 In 2024, the focus will then shift to character/miniature creation, encounter design, world building and the creation of a content library.
 The VTT will likely be released in some form in 2025 following additional playtesting and community feedback.
 Stutzman added that the VTT will (in theory) be playable on virtually any device, including PCs, smartphone and consoles.
 Notably, during the session feedback from attendees also resulted in an impromptu (and somewhat heated) discussion with Dan Rawson and D&D Executive Producer Kyle Brink, who were grilled on the company’s PR response to the OGL controversy.

 Fourth Session: 2024 Core Rules Revision